Best CMS Detectors To Identify the Platform, Theme & Plugins

 Many people still think that the decision of building a website is the end of their problems.
-However, as any expert will tell you, the real challenges begin right after this decision.
+However, as any expert will tell you, the real challenges begin right after the website is up and running.

 Let’s start with the tools for discovering the CMS a website is based on!